-This portion of the investigation will, in general, consist of the collection of soil and "grab" groundwater samples from twelve boring locations (DP-1 through DP-12) at the site.
-The proposed boring locations were chosen based upon the configuration of known historical buildings and historical sampling results.
-Specifically, borings DP-1 through DP-3 will be located in the area of the former "Oil and Gas" station, borings DP-4 and DP-5 will be located in the area of the former auto repair shop, borings DP-6 and DP-7 will be located with the area of the former printing shop, and the remainder of the borings (DP-8 through DP-12) will be as equally spread out across the site as possible to cover any unknown historical areas of potential concern.
-The proposed boring locations are shown on Figure 5 along with pertinent historical buildings.
+This portion of the investigation will, in general, consist of the collection of soil and "grab" groundwater samples from ten boring locations at the site.
+The proposed boring locations are spread out in a partial grid formation to cover as much of the property as possible.
+The proposed borings will be identified as DP-1 through DP-10 and are shown on Figure 5.
 The exact locations and number of borings may be moved or changed in the field at the discretion of the field geologist based upon encountered subsurface conditions.
 A detailed description of the proposed tasks to install the borings is presented as follows.